 Eventually the desire to do something new came about which led to the split screen experiment, Twins.
 While it’s nothing more than a technical trial run, it was meant to be the start of a larger project.
 It wouldn’t be until 2008 when all these shorts found their way onto YouTube for the first time.

-In 2005, Stephen White decided to create a new name for his film production after it was learned that Diamond Pictures had some… other implications associated with another type of film industry.
+In 2005, I decided to create a new name for my film production after it was learned that Diamond Pictures had some… other implications associated with another type of film industry.
 So the quest began to think of a new name.
-Stephen was adamant about it being personal in some way.
+I was quite adamant about it being personal in some way.
 When the question arose of where do these ideas start?
 Pencil and paper were the answers, and the name was born.

 BLOOPERS AND GAG REELS